How can I make more time for the Bible?

-The number one comment I hear from people about doing devotions or reading from the Bible is that they don’t feel like they have enough time.
+That’s the number one question I get from people about doing devotions.
+They don’t feel like they have enough time.
 And in many ways, I completely understand: the struggle is real!

 But in a conversation with a friend not too long ago, I realized that I may be thinking about this “I’m too busy” thing all wrong.